Musick to Play in the Dark Vol. 1: Background and concept

-Musick to Play in the Dark Vol. 1 was one of two albums attributed purely to a style called "moon musick", informed by ambient, glitch, minimalism and kosmische musik, which signified their change from a "solar" to a "moon" group; the next album to be released in the series would be Musick to Play in the Dark Vol. 2.
+Musick to Play in the Dark Vol. 1 was one of two albums attributed purely to a style called "moon musick", informed by ambient, glitch, minimalism and kosmische Musik, which signified their change from a "solar" to a "moon" group; the next album to be released in the series would be Musick to Play in the Dark Vol. 2.

 Jhonn Balance originally wished to create a cohesive set of liner notes for Musick to Play in the Dark, which ended up only being published on Coil's website at the time.
-In them, he outlined the meanings of songs: "Are You Shivering?" refers to MDMA trips he took part in with friends, where they "would ask if each other were shivering, as pure doses can make the teeth chatter and the eyesight vibrate", "Broccoli" is "about greens and ancestor worship", and "Strange Birds", built around a found quote, refers to a period when Jhonn "regressed to BIRD MIND and only squawked and chirruped for three worrying days".
+In them, he outlined the meanings of songs: "Are You Shivering?" refers to MDMA trips he took part in with friends, where they "would ask if each other were shivering, as pure doses can make the teeth chatter and the eyesight vibrate", "Broccoli" is "about greens and ancestor worship as revealed to me through spirit discourse with Austin Spare and my grandad (deceased)", and "Strange Birds", built around a found quote, refers to a period when Jhonn "regressed to BIRD MIND and only squawked and chirruped for three worrying days".
 He stated that Coil had begun creating "lunar consciousness musick", and were "letting in things we shut out before"; "The feminine.
 The tidal.
 The cyclical."